Greatest NBA Small Forwards of All Time

-Bottom line: Carmelo Anthony had some great years with the New York Knicks, but it was his decade with the Denver Nuggets to kick off his career that Anthony was at his best in the NBA.
+Carmelo Anthony had some great years with the New York Knicks, but it was his decade with the Denver Nuggets to kick off his career when Anthony was at his best in the NBA.
 He made the All-NBA Team four times with the Nuggets and averaged 24.8 points with the club, just one-tenth of a point higher than his average with the Knicks.

 18. Paul George

 College: Fresno State